-The best way to combat soil erosion is to keep the banks of waterways well-covered with soil-retaining plants.
-Planting trees and certain herbaceous plants can have a significantly positive impact on the mitigation of soil erosion.
+- Keep the banks of waterways well covered with soil-retaining plants, plant wind breaks, restore wetlands and maintain forest cover.
+Planting trees and certain herbaceous plants can have a positive impact on the mitigation of soil erosion.
 Some great plants to use when trying to control soil erosion are sage, buckwheat, Apache plume, oak trees and holly.

 Dispose of Toxic Chemicals Properly

-The average person would likely be shocked to learn just how many toxic chemicals they use around their home on a daily basis.
-These chemicals can be bad enough when used all over your home, but they can also wreak havoc on waterways when they are not disposed of properly.
-Chemicals such as ammonia, bleach, paint and many other cleaning products belong to a series of compounds known as "Volatile Organic Compounds" (VOCs).
-These chemicals are a major danger to waterways when they are not disposed of properly.
+The average person would likely be shocked to learn just how many toxic chemicals they use around their home on a daily basis, which Cleveland Clinic says causes many health problems.
+Chemicals such as ammonia, bleach, paint and many other cleaning products belong to a series of compounds known as "Volatile Organic Compounds" (VOCs), according to the Minnesota Department of Health.
+These chemicals are bad enough around the house, but they can also wreak havoc on waterways when they are not disposed of properly.

-When you need to get rid of these chemicals or the containers that house the chemicals, it's smart to look into local chemical recycling resources around your area.
-In some states, you are legally required to properly dispose of these chemicals.
-However, a lack of laws does not relinquish the impetus on responsible individuals to dispose of these chemicals in an ethical, safe way.
-There are many local resources you can use to discover local disposal facilities, and you can learn more about the disposal requirements through the EPA.
+- To get rid of these chemicals or the containers that house them, it's smart to look into local chemical recycling resources.
+In some states, people are legally required to dispose of these chemicals properly.
+However, a lack of laws should not prevent responsible individuals to dispose of hazardous chemicals in an ethical, safe way.
+Use Earth 911 resources to find a local recycling center nearby for toxic waste.

 Keep Machinery in Good Working Order